-First, let’s have a look at the visual.
-Even though the ad copy is what will drive your advertisement home.
-People first need to stop scrolling to read the ad.
+First, let’s have a look at the visual, even though the ad copy is what will drive your advertisement home.
+People first need to stop scrolling from reading the ad.

 Most businesses, no matter the size, don’t always have great images at their disposal.
 This is true for the images that go with their blog post, but this is also true for the images they use in their ads.

-Finding or creating great visuals is one thing though, finding or creating great visuals that go together with your ad copy is another thing.
+Finding or creating great visuals is one thing, though.
+Finding or creating great visuals that go together with your ad copy is another thing.
 If the copy of your ad doesn’t match the visual, people will start to wonder what it is that you’re trying to advertise.

 When you’re drafting copy for your ads, play around with the placement of the text with other components like images.
 We often have text overlay on the ad visual.
 It’s also important to think of the order someone will be reading your text in.